ibm-cloud-docs/appid/tutorial-kubernetes-auth.md

   2. Copy the output beginning with `export` and paste it into your terminal to set the `KUBECONFIG` environment variable.

-3. Check to see whether you already have an Ingress controller in your default namespace.
-IBM Cloud Kubernetes Service supports one Ingress per namespace.
+3. Check to see whether you already have an Ingress controller in your default namespace. {{site.data.keyword.containerlong}} supports one Ingress per namespace.
 If you already have one, you can update the existing Ingress configuration or use a different namespace.

   ```
   kubectl get ingress